Narrowing of the Opening Between the Stomach and Small Intestine (Pyloric Stenosis) in Infants: What to Know

 What are the signs or symptoms?

-• Constant hunger, even after vomiting.
+• Constant hunger, even after throwing up.

 • Rippling of belly muscles.